Best Of

 When should I start planning for retirement?

 Now.
-Compound growth makes early years the most valuable.
-A 25-year-old investing $500/month at 7% average returns will have ~$1.2M by age 60.
-Waiting until 35 to start requires $1,000/month to reach the same amount.
-Even rough planning is better than no planning.
+Seriously.
+Compound growth makes your early years the most valuable.
+If you're 25 and invest $500/month at 7% average returns, you'll have roughly $1.2M by age 60.
+Wait until 35 and you'd need $1,000/month to hit the same number.
+Even a rough plan beats no plan.

 How much should I have saved for retirement by age?

-Fidelity's guidelines: 1x salary by 30, 3x by 40, 6x by 50, 8x by 60.
-These are rough benchmarks — your actual number depends on planned spending, Social Security, pensions, and healthcare costs.
-A detailed planner like Boldin gives you a personalized target.
+Fidelity's rule of thumb: 1x your salary by 30, 3x by 40, 6x by 50, 8x by 60.
+But your actual target depends on what you plan to spend, Social Security, pensions, and healthcare costs.
+A detailed planner like Boldin can give you a number that's actually personalized to your situation.

 Ready to Take Control of Your Finances?